CharmedGoose/GooseHub/README.md

 1. Open `http://localhost:8000/` in your browser

-## Note
+## Notes

 I used Github Copilot for code completions.
-Also don't look at the source i don't know what i'm doing
+Also don't look at the source i don't know what i'm doing...